thanasisn/SDR_enhancement_LAP/article/article_doc.md

 coefficient $\beta = 0.00272$ per year (or $\beta = 0.084$ in 1997 and
 $\beta = 0.059$ in 2005).
-Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\,\text{mm}$ and $15.4\,\text{mm}$ for 1997 and 2005 respectively and for a SZA of $55^{\circ}$ reveal a trend of $+ 0.21\,\%$ per year in $\text{GHI}_{\text{ref}}$.
-The SZA of
+Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\,\text{mm}$ and $15.4\,\text{mm}$ for 1997 and 2005 respectively, also taken from AERONET, and for a SZA of
+$55^{\circ}$ reveal a trend of $+ 0.21\,\%$ per year in
-$55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in clear sky irradiance.
+$\text{GHI}_{\text{ref}}$.
+The SZA of $55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in clear sky irradiance.
 For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean of clear sky irradiance, and finally the trend of $+ 0.14\,\%$ per year.
-We applied these two long term changes (see Figure) to the climatological $\text{GHI}_{\text{ref}}$, in order to create a more realistic representation of the clear-sky irradiance for the whole period of study.
+We applied these two long-term changes (see Figure) to the climatological
+$\text{GHI}_{\text{ref}}$, in order to create a more realistic representation of the clear-sky irradiance for the whole period of study.

-![Figure 2.1: Simulated long term change in clear sky irradiance relative to the climatological values due to changes in AOD.](media/rId25.pdf){width="5.833333333333333in" height="3.663617672790901in"}
+![Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD.](media/rId25.pdf){width="5.833333333333333in" height="3.663617672790901in"}

-Figure 2.1: Simulated long term change in clear sky irradiance relative to the climatological values due to changes in AOD.
+Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD.

 ## 2.4 Criteria for the identification of CE events